SimengSun/CIS530-project/deliverables/homework.md

 computational models that mimic human level performance represents a difficult and deep natural language understanding (NLU) problem.

-Given two sentences, participating systems are asked to return a continuous valued similarity score on a scale from 0 to 5, with 0 indicating that the semantics of the sentences are completely independent and 5 signifying semantic equivalence.
-Performance is assessed by computing the Pearson correlation between machine assigned semantic similarity scores and human judgements.

-This problem focuses on determining semantic similarity between monolingual and cross-lingual sentence pairs in the languages Arabic, English and Spanish.

 #### Example 1:

 English: Birdie is washing itself in the water basin.

 English Paraphrase: The bird is bathing in the sink.
-Spanish: El pa ́jaro se esta ban ̃ando en el lavabo.

 Similarity Score: 5 ( The two sentences are completely equivalent, as they mean the same thing.)

 #### Example 2:

 English: The young lady enjoys listening to the guitar.

 English Paraphrase: The woman is playing the violin.
-Spanish: La mujer esta ́ tocando el viol ́ın.

 Similarity Score: 1 ( The two sentences are not equivalent, but are on the same topic. )

 You are free to use any unsupervised or supervised approach for the above mentioned problem.
 A very simple baseline to start with would be using binary bag-of-words model with the entire vocabulary as features to create embeddings and measuring the cosine similarity between the produced embeddings to generate a final prediction score.
 You should be able to achieve a Pearson Correlation Coefficient of 0.62 with this very simple approach.